Thinking of selling your gold necklace?

 The value of your gold is based on its weight and quality — not what you assumed it is worth, or based on the retail value you paid, or what it might go for at retail today.

 Your gold chain will be valued based on the weight and purity (measured in karats) of its gold content.
-You can estimate the value of your gold chain with CashforGoldUSA's gold calculator, which factors in the current price of gold.
-It is important to note that this is just an estimate, not a final offer.
+You can get the melt value of your gold chain with CashforGoldUSA's gold calculator, which factors in the current price of gold.
+It is important to note that this is the melt value, not an offer:

 2. Get an appraisal